 Best of luck!

-Ask the Grad School Guru is an advice column for all y’all graduate and professional students.
+Ask Your Grad School Guide is an advice column for all y’all graduate and professional students.
 Real questions from real students, answered by real people.
-If the guru doesn’t know the answer, the guru will seek out experts all across campus to address the issue.
-(Please note: The guru is not a medical doctor, therapist, lawyer or academic advisor, and all advice offered here is for informational purposes only.)
+If your Guide doesn’t know the answer, the guru will seek out experts all across campus to address the issue.
+(Please note: Your Guide is not a medical doctor, therapist, lawyer or academic advisor, and all advice offered here is for informational purposes only.)
 Submit a question for the column →